joon2730/command-post-webapp/README.md

 ```shell
 pip install -r requirements.txt
 ```
-3. Iniitialize model configs. (needs to be run only once)
+3. Iniitialize model configs (needs to be run only once).
+When asked which Ollama model to use, choose one from [Ollama library](https://ollama.com/library).
 ```shell
 python init.py
 ```
-When asked which Ollama model to use, choose one from [Ollama library](https://ollama.com/library).
 4. Run app.py to host the app via streamlit
 ```shell
 streamlit run app.py